Drowbe/coffee-pub-squire/README.md

 A comprehensive FoundryVTT module that provides an extensive suite of character management tools, quest systems, and quality-of-life features through an intuitive sliding tray interface.
 Part of the Coffee Pub suite of modules.

+## IMPORTANT NOTICE

+Blacksmith version 12.1.14 is the final build of SQUIRE that will be compatible with FoundryVTT v12.
+All future builds will be compatible with FoundryVTT v13 and later.
+There are no current plans to continue to improve or maintain Squire on FoundryVTT v12.

 ## Visual Showcase

 ### **Main Interface**